miguelglezb/CE_analysis/docs/api.md

 ## Energies module

-[Energies](../src/energies.py) module calculates several types of energies of the CE simulation.
+Calculates several types of energies of the CE simulation.
 With a few exceptions, it will also save the time (in *Phantom* units) of the simulation at that moment.

 `sink_gas_potential(m_sink,h_isoft,r):`